 - Lay the cardboard rectangle template on the pie dough and use a paring knife to carefully cut out 16 rectangles (you'll be using both dough discs for this and have to re-rolling the scraps for the full 16 rectangles).

-- Re-roll the leftover scraps and cut out 8 pumpkins using the pumpkin template and set the pumpkin pie pieces aside.
+- Re-roll the leftover scraps, cut out 8 pumpkins using the pumpkin template, and set aside the pumpkin pie pieces.

 - Remove the pumpkin filling from the fridge and place approximately 1½ tablespoons of pumpkin pie filling into the center of 8 rectangles.